 There are more such reasonably priced lunch places spread across the Sector-5 area in clusters but the format is basically the same, ones I have discussed above.
 You will get more such clusters near the Globsyn building (near Webel more), near RS Software building, near Techno India college and the Shasthya Bhawan.
 You can share your office lunch experiences in Sector-5 area in the comments section below, I’ll be glad to read them.

 Also, I would like to mention, in this food walk I was ably guided and accompanied by two very talented food bloggers – Raina Kshetry (from Pinch of Salt), and Ritika Jaiswal (from Kolkata foodie).
 Do read their posts as well, they cover places all across the country and abroad.
 Also in this Office Canteen Stories 2018, they have covered the Calcutta Stock Exchange, Camac Street area and more, which was another exciting food walk.
 Loads of tasty street foods are available over there and you can get a filling lunch there at INR 22!
 Yes, you read that right!!
-Click the link here to read Ritika’s experience where she has covered this part of the city as well, hope you will love it!
+Click the link here to read Ritika’s experience and click here to read Raina’s fantastic article, where they have also covered this part of the city, hope you will love these posts!

 Please let us know how you liked this project of ours – ‘Office Canteen Stories’.
 If you liked it we will surely come up with more such similar innovative and interesting stories for you!
 And yes, please share this article with your Sector-5 office friends and colleagues and give it a thumbs-up! 🙂